 As a B2C travel agent or tour operator, distribution channels represent the various ways to sell or market your product.

 You need to have a multi-channel presence to maximize your sales opportunities and brand presence, and to reduce your risk.
+There is specialized tour operator software that can help you manage this workload more efficiently.
 At the same time, depending on the size of your business and the resources you have available, it could be an error to spread yourself too thinly over too many channels.

 Choosing the best distribution channels for your business needs to be done with care and attention.